Poll: Trump Takes 39-Point Lead Over DeSantis in Fla.

 "Despite historically high approval in the polls, Gov. DeSantis losing steam in his home state doesn't bode well for his national campaign," Binder said.
 "Even if you wipe out the rest of the competition in a head-to-head, Trump leads DeSantis by 20 points."

-Trump responded to the poll results by highlighting them on his Truth Social account, tagging the Florida govenor "DeSanctimonious," the Daily Mail reported.
+Trump responded to the poll results by highlighting them on his Truth Social account, tagging the Florida governor "DeSanctimonious," the Daily Mail reported.

 Nick Koutsobinas, a Newsmax writer, has years of news reporting experience.
 A graduate from Missouri State University’s philosophy program, he focuses on exposing corruption and censorship.